exCore2/ExileCore2/README.md

 There is also a lot of plugins that simply need to be ported to PoE2 and of course you can create your own

-Will be paid in 0.5, join https://discord.gg/eMmeSyqEA3 to get access This is a free preview, it will NOT work in 0.5
+Join https://discord.gg/eMmeSyqEA3 to get access
-Use code freetest05